 Description

 Frittatas are basically crustless quiches.
-They are light, fluffy and thick.
-This frittata is full of caramelized onions, mushrooms, baby spinach and a generous amount of gruyere cheese to compliment it all.
+They are light, fluffy, and thick when made well.
+This version is filled with caramelized onions, mushrooms, baby spinach, and Gruyere cheese for a savory breakfast, brunch, or light dinner.

 Ingredients

-- ½ Cup Half and Half (or whole milk w/ a splash of heavy cream)
+- ½ cup half and half (or whole milk with a splash of heavy cream)

 Instructions